 The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 These notes are to remind and encourage me, but you can use them too.
-I do like feedback, so please, talk to me!
+I do like feedback, so be encouraged to talk to me!

-My own favorite way to re-read these, because I do like that, is in random order one at a time, like this.
-Click here once, then click your browser's "Reload" button to see another one chosen (quite randomly) just for you.
-Let's make that a bit more graphically prominent:
+My own favorite way to re-read these, because I do like that, is one at a time, like this:

 A tiny bit of Sanskrit vocabulary was hard to expunge so here.